RootStudio/Perch-Locator/README.md

 Rows that are missing any of the required fields will not be imported.
 Those missing recommended fields will be imported but may fail in the geocoding queue.

+**v2.1**: You can now include custom fields in the CSV import.
+Any additional columns that are not listed above will be included in the dynamic fields array to be used in your templates.

 ---

 ## Displaying on a map